swift-nav/libsbp/README.md

 #### Creating your own image

-Otherwise, `Dockerfile-build` will create a docker image that contains all the necessary dependencies to build libsbp.
+Otherwise, the `Dockerfile` will create a docker image that contains all the necessary dependencies to build libsbp.
 You can make a local image fresh from this file by running `docker build` as such: